Fotisbs/Grapevine_Vinifications_Vidiano_2019-/README.md

  independently within each fermentation stage using DESeq2 pairwise contrasts.
 ```

-Together, these scripts reproduce all metatranscriptomic analyses and figures presented in the manuscript, starting from the processed annotation tables generated by the SAMSA2 workflow.
+Together, these scripts reproduce all metatranscriptomic analyses and figures presented in the manuscript, starting from the processed annotation tables generated by the SAMSA2 workflow and ending with the final statistical analyses and visualizations.

+### Software requirements

+The analyses were performed in R (v4.3.1) using the packages:

+- phyloseq
+- vegan
+- DESeq2
+- ggplot2
+- pheatmap
+- dplyr
+- agricolae
+- apeglm
+- ggrepel
+- RColorBrewer

+The metatranscriptomic preprocessing workflow additionally requires:

+- SAMSA2 v2.2.0
+- Trimmomatic v0.39
+- PEAR v0.9.10
+- SortMeRNA v2.1b
+- DIAMOND v2.0.11

 ## Code Usage disclaimer<a name="disclaimer"></a>